e2r2fx/VectorCode/docs/CONTRIBUTING.md

 include [pytest](https://docs.pytest.org/en/stable/), the testing framework, and [coverage.py](https://coverage.readthedocs.io/en/7.7.1/), the coverage report tool.
-If you're not familiar with pytest or coverage.py, you can run `make test` to run tests, and `make coverage` to generate a coverage report.
+If you're not familiar with pytest or coverage.py, you can run `make test` to run tests on all python code, and `make coverage` to generate a coverage report.
 The testing and coverage report are also in the CI configuration, but it might still help to run them locally before you open the PR.

 This project also runs static analysis with [basedpyright](https://docs.basedpyright.com).
 GitHub Action will also run the